-Dear Father Hood: should we find out the sex of our baby?
+Dear Father Hood: should we find out the baby’s sex?

-If your baby has been born, I’m going to give you the all clear to go ahead and peek inside the nappy.
+If your little one has been born, I’m going to give you the all clear to peek inside the nappy and discover the baby’s sex.
 If he or she hasn’t, I’m going to plant my backside firmly on the fence and tell you that the only people who can make this decision are you and your partner.
 So far, so really rather unhelpful, but let me attempt to make up for my opening gambit by sharing the arguments my wife presented for finding out the sex and the counter arguments I offered for keeping it secret.

 - You can find out…